scaffold-eth/scaffold-eth-2/README.md

 yarn chain
 ```

-This command starts a local Ethereum network using Hardhat.
-The network runs on your local machine and can be used for testing and development.
-You can customize the network configuration in `hardhat.config.ts`.
+This command starts a local Ethereum network that runs on your local machine and can be used for testing and development.
+Learn how to [customize your network configuration](https://docs.scaffoldeth.io/quick-start/environment#1-initialize-a-local-blockchain).

 3. On a second terminal, deploy the test contract: